Oxo Tower Wharf, Bargehouse Street, South Bank, London, SE1 9PH

 Are you interested in joining the community of designers at Oxo Tower Wharf?

 Amongst others, Joseph Joseph (2008-2012), helped to establish the Oxo Tower Wharf as a leading London home for innovative design businesses.
-Some of the current creative businesses on site include, Innermost, black+blum, J-Me, and Bodo Sperlein.
+Some of the current creative businesses on site include, Innermost, J-Me, and Bodo Sperlein.

 ‘The Oxo Tower has two floors of creative studio space and is home to many different creative companies.
 These include fashion, graphic, jewellery, ceramics, lighting and product designers.
 It’s like being part of a big creative family, where everyone knows each other and is able to draw on the different expertise of each company.’
 Dan Black